XVIIarcano/Galileo-Microscope/README.md

 They also pointed, and accompanied me, to the next chapter of my acknowledgements.

 Thanks to the [Microscopy discord community](https://discord.gg/zGW95BwCy4), in particular @SmarmyNarwal and @Blekenbleu who explained many things to me without patronizing even if I was literally an incompetent barging in with ideas.
-They helped me understand what I would be aiming for, and what challenges I should prioritize.
+They helped me understand what I would be aiming for, what challenges I should prioritize, and how far the mark still is.